Frequently Asked Questions

 1. Open System SettingsGeneralLogin Items.

-2. Under “Open at Login”, look for DockLock Lite, DockLock+, or others.
+2. Under “Open at Login”, look for DockLock Lite, DockLock Plus, or others.

 3. Select and click the - (minus) button to remove them.